sahilrajput03/mongo-quick/Readme.md

     Edges: Number,
     Roundness: String,
     // Note order is IMPORTANT, coz piped method will save the data with same order of the keys of the schema. :)
-    // Try keeping Arrays at top, coz mongodb does that too,  you can obviouly ignore this tip though.
+    // Try keeping Arrays at top, coz mongodb does that too,  you can obviously ignore this tip though.
   });

   console.log(await mq.connectMongoDb_Lazy_InLog());